Racehorse Retirement

 If your horse had a successful career, then a life at stud now beckons – whether you want to breed from them yourself or sell them onto a breeding operation.

 But what if your horse’s record isn’t strong enough, or if you own a gelding?
-Many of these horses, retrained by a competent and experienced person, can go onto a second career and often be very successful in another discipline.
+Many of these horses, retrained by a competent and experienced person, can go onto a second career and often be very successful in other disciplines.

 How do I decide if my horse is suitable for retraining?

 The best person to ask this is your trainer – they will be able to tell you if the horse is physically sound enough to be retrained, and of a suitable enough temperament.
-They may also be able to suggest people they know are looking for a suitable horse to retrain or rehome, and will have an idea as to what sort of discipline may best suit your horse.
+They may also be able to suggest people they know are looking for a suitable horse to retrain or rehome, and will have an idea as to what sort of discipline/s may best suit your horse.
+If there is a question over the suitability of a horse, either physically or temperamentally, for a leisure career, contact RoR who will be able to advise on the options available and whether it would be appropriate for the horse to receive an independent assessment with one of our aftercare partners.

 My horse appears suitable for retraining, what do I do now?

-Retraining of Racehorses (RoR) is the racing industry’s official charity dedicated to the welfare of former racehorses, and are funded by the British Horseracing Authority and contributions from racehorse owners through a surcharge on each race entry.
+Retraining of Racehorses (RoR) is the racing industry’s official charity dedicated safeguarding the wellbeing of former racehorses, and are part-funded by the British Horseracing Authority and contributions from racehorse owners through a surcharge on each race entry.

 The RoR website has a wealth of information for owners and prospective owners wishing to take on a retired racehorse, and they also have a dedicated owner/trainer helpline – contact Philippa on 01488 648998.
-They also hold a comprehensive Retrainers Directory which could help with deciding upon a short-term home for a racehorse if the owner lacks the skills to retrain it themselves.
+They also hold a Retrainers Directory which could help with deciding upon a short-term home for a racehorse to start the retraining process if the owner lacks the skills to retrain and rehome it themselves.

 All centres will charge a fee, and this is individual according to the particular centre, the owners’ requirements, and whether the horse is to remain in the care of the centre for life or not.

-RoR work in partnership with a number of charitable rehabilitation centres around the country.
+RoR works in partnership with a number of charitable retraining centres around the country.
 These charities retrain and rehome former racehorses, particularly those horses straight out of training.
 The charities take special care during the retraining process, assessing each horse, and ensuring they match the right rider to the right horse.
 A donation is usually given to the charitable centre to help with the retraining costs.

-RoR also help to promote the retraining of former racehorses through demonstrations and parades, and they additionally offer a wide range of clinics for riders across the country.
+RoR also helps to promote the retraining of former racehorses through their Horses for Courses programme and parades on some racedays, and they additionally offer a wide range of educational clinics and camps for owners and riders across the country.
 This is alongside the RoR competitions and prizes which take in almost every equestrian discipline including showing, eventing, dressage, polo, team chasing and horseball.
-Registration for an ex-racehorse to compete in any RoR competition is just £10 per horse, per year and in 2018 over 13,000 horses are registered with RoR as being active in other equine disciplines.
+Registration for a former racehorse to compete in any RoR competition is just £15 per horse, per year and in 2024 over 14,500 horses are registered with RoR.

 Source a Horse is a RoR hosted site for the sale, loan or re-homing of former racehorses either direct from the trainer or already re-trained.
-It is free to advertise a horse on this site unless you wish to upgrade to a Premium advert which costs £5 for three months.
+You can purchase a basic advert for £10.
+If you would like to upgrade your listing, you can purchase a featured advert for £20..
 As this site attracts a niche audience of experienced individuals there is a reduced risk of horses being placed in the wrong home.

 Are there any other options aside from retraining/rehoming?